-If the patient is pregnant or breastfeeding, a health care practitioner should be consulted prior to use.
+If the patient is pregnant or breastfeeding, consult a health care practitioner prior to use.

-If the patient has a gastrointestinal lesion/ulcer, is taking anticoagulant/blood thinner or anti-inflammatory medication, has coagulation disorders, liver and kidney damage, or is having surgery, a healthcare practitioner should be consulted prior to use.
+If the patient has a gastrointestinal lesion/ulcer, is taking anticoagulant/blood thinner or anti-inflammatory medication, is having coagulation disorders, liver and kidney damage or is having surgery, consult a health care practitioner prior to use.

 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take Kuserta.

-Effects on ability to drive and use machines: There have been no studies on the effects on the ability to drive and the ability to drive or operate machinery.
+Effects on Ability to Drive and Use Machines: There have been no studies on the effects on the ability to drive or operate machinery.

-Use in lactation: It is not known that Serratiopeptidase, the active ingredient of Kuserta is excreted in human milk.
-No adverse effects were observed during lactation in children of mothers undergoing treatment with serratiopeptidase.
+Lactation: It is not known that Serrapeptase, the active ingredient of Kuserta is excreted in human milk.
+No adverse effects were observed during lactation in children of mothers undergoing treatment with serrapeptase.